MumrichNET/dotnet-templates/README.md

    app.Run();
    ```

 6. When using **hot-reloading**, adapt your **SPA-bundling-setup** accordingly to accept the .NET-Webhost-Proxy on the correct Port.
-Custom-ENV-Variables can be passed via `appsettings.json`:
+Custom-ENV-Variables can be passed via `appsettings.json` - e.g for [vite.config.ts](https://vitejs.dev/config/):

    ```ts
    const protocol = process.env.HMR_PROTOCOL ?? "ws";